LindySez | Recipes

 • ½ jalapeno pepper seeded and finely diced

-• 1 tender stalk celery finely diced (use an inside stalk)
+• 1 tender stalk celery finely diced (use an inside stalk and some leaves for extra flavor)

 • ½ cup mayonnaise I use Best Foods - Hellman's for you east coasters reduced fat